 Colorado Rules of Civil Procedure Rule 5.
 Service and Filing of Pleadings and Other Papers

 (a) Service: When Required.
-Except as otherwise provided in these rules, every order required by its terms to be served, every pleading after the original complaint unless the court otherwise orders because of numerous defendants, every paper relating to discovery required to be served upon a party unless the court otherwise orders, every written motion other than one which may be heard ex parte, and every written notice, appearance, demand, the offer of judgment, the designation of record on appeal, and similar paper shall be served upon each of the parties.
+Except as otherwise provided in these Colorado Rules of Civil Procedure, every order required by its terms to be served, every pleading after the original complaint unless the court otherwise orders because of numerous defendants, and every paper relating to discovery required to be served upon a party unless the court otherwise orders, every written motion other than one which may be heard ex parte, and every written notice, appearance, demand, the offer of judgment, the designation of record on appeal, and similar paper shall be served upon each of the parties.
 No service need be made on parties in default for failure to appear except that pleadings asserting new or additional claims for relief against them shall be served upon them in the manner provided for service of summons in Colorado Rules of Civil Procedure Rule 4.